 ES&S - 21 counties

-Dominion (bought out by Liberty Vote) - 6 counties
+Dominion (now Liberty Vote) - 6 counties

 ePollbook Vendors: